the-butcher/MOTH.CO2.2/moth_parts/electricassembly.md

 ---

-Connect the pinhole corresponding to the microcontrollers A5 pin to the display RST pinhole.
+- Connect the pinhole corresponding to the microcontrollers A5 pin to the display RST pinhole.
 Normally the display would have been hardwirded to be microcontrollers reset button, but we need to be able to reset the display at runtime and this gives the possiblity to do so.
+- Connect the pinhole corresponding to the microcontrollers D6 pin to the pinhole corresponding to the microcontrollers A13 pin.
+This allows for operation of the C-Button on the display without having the microcontrollers red led on.

 <img src="../images/reset_800.png" alt= "s2 scd41 display" width="800">